livegenius/Fight/README.md

 # Fighting Game Engine #

-A fighting game engine inspired by airdashes using C++.
+A fighting game engine inspired by airdashers.
-- Online multiplayer uses rollback netcode thanks to GGPO, although it still needs to be tested.
-- Offline multiplayer is also supported.
-- Both, keyboard and controllers, can be used in any combination.
-- Lua scripting is used to define the behaviour of characters, among other things.
-- A character framedata editor is still in progress.

 ![screenshot](https://user-images.githubusercontent.com/39018575/134964719-4d5d5d1b-7689-4565-83db-55375132d0b8.png)

 ## How to play ##

-You can download the released binaries for Windows if you don't want to compile the game.

-To configure your input, do the following while in the game:
+To change your controls, do the following in-game:

-For keyboard, press F9 to configure player 1 controls or F10 for player 2 controls.
 For controller, press F7 to configure player 1 control or F8 for player 2 controls.
+For keyboard, press F9 or F10 to configure player 1 and player 2 controls, respectively.

-Then input the key, button, etc. you want in the follower order:
+After you've pressed the F key, input the key, button, etc. you want to bind to:
-Up Down Left Right A B C D. Yes, this is a four button fighter.
+Up Down Left Right A B C D. - They must be inputted in that order.
-You can swap the controllers by pressing F6.
+If there are two controllers, you can swap the controllers by pressing F6.

-H displays the hitboxes and P pauses the game.
+The H key displays the hitboxes and P pauses the game.
 While the game is paused you can press space to advance one frame.
 F5 Changes the framerate.
 Escape quits the game.
+F1 and F2 can save or load a savestate, respectively.
-Sorry, these keys are hardcoded for now.
+Sorry, but these keys are hardcoded for now.

-Whenever you play, a replay is saved.
+Whenever you play, a replay is recorded to a file.
 To play this replay, enter playdemo in the command line.
 You can host a game by entering the port in the command line, and you can join a game by entering an IP address and the port, separated by spaces, not a colon.